 But you’ll get the most out of this article with some basic towing education first.
 Follow the advice and recommendations we share, and you’ll soon be on your way to being well-prepared for your RV and towing journey.

 By the way, in the RV world, the vehicle you tow behind your RV is often referred to as a TOAD, towed, or even a dinghy.

 What towing options are available?

-If you already have a car that you love, but find it isn’t able to be towed with all four wheels down, you may consider using a car tow dolly.
+If you already have a car that you love but find it isn’t towable with all four wheels down, you may consider using a car tow dolly.
 We have experience with both towing four-down and with a dolly.
-And, you can even tow your vehicle on or inside a trailer.
-Learn more about these options in the pros and cons of towing with a dolly vs 4-down article, and our video on how to load a car onto a tow dolly.
+You can even tow your vehicle on or inside a trailer.
+Learn more about these options in the pros and cons of towing with a dolly vs 4-down article and our video on how to load a car onto a tow dolly.

 Key Considerations for Cars To Tow Behind RVs

 There are many important factors to consider when it comes to deciding on what vehicle to tow behind an RV.
 There is simply no one-size-fits-all answer.
 You will need to do extensive research in advance of purchasing your vehicle.
 Or, even if you want to tow a vehicle you already have.

 This article is a great place to start, as it covers a ton of useful information, tips, and related resources.
 Just know that your homework won’t end here!